 Note: VO represents the VoiceOver modifier.

-Search for the next element that begins with a specific letter: Press the specified Command key and the letter.
+To search for the next element that begins with a specific letter, press the specified Command key and the letter.
 For example, press Left Command-S.

-Search for the previous element that begins with a specific letter: Press the specified Command key, the Shift key, and the letter.
+To search for the previous element that begins with a specific letter, press the specified Command key, the Shift key and the letter.
 For example, press Left Command-Shift-S.

 Type a phrase in the VoiceOver search panel to navigate to the next occurrence of that phrase.

 In the search panel, type or paste the text you’re looking for, then press Return.

 VoiceOver searches from the VoiceOver cursor to the end of the text area.

 To find the next occurrence of the text in the window, press VO-G.

 To find the previous occurrence of the text in the window, press VO-Shift-G.